ucsdsysnet/sandia-experiment/README.md

 ### Describe your experiements in a json file (sandia-experiment/workloads/template.json) and run
 - python3 workloads/run_experiments.py template.json

+-There are three modes
+    - CLUSTER
+    - NORMAL
+    - IP

 - Cluster mode behaviour
     - One to one mapping between clients and servers
     - Number of clients and servers will be based on "parallel" property. "clients" and "server_instances" properties are ignored.